Fatwa Shopping, Sharia Boards and Conflicts of Interest

 It is important to note that I am not suggesting that Islamic scholars should not be compensated for their efforts.
 They should be compensated and generously even.
 Otherwise there won’t be enough talented people willing to commit their time towards answering the pressing religious questions of our time.
 However, the compensation should come from a source that has nothing to gain or lose from the opinions the scholars express.
-Moreover, the source of the scholar’s compensation should be afforded no influence whatsoever over the scholars not just in words but in the structure of the system that determines how they are compensated and appointed.
+Moreover, the source of the scholar’s compensation should be afforded no influence whatsoever over the scholars, not just in words, but in the structure of the system that determines how they are compensated and appointed.
 So for example, if the source of compensation has the right to hire or fire the scholar or reduce their income then it cannot be said that the scholar is truly independent.
-Additionally, if a certain scholar has a vested interest in an Islamic bank for instance, then this scholar should not be allowed to rule on matters that affect the Islamic banking industry because there is a danger that their opinions may be skewed towards favoring the interests of the bank which they are vested in.
+Additionally, if a certain scholar has a vested interest in an Islamic bank for instance, then this scholar should not be allowed to rule on matters that affect the Islamic banking industry because there is a danger that their opinions may be skewed towards favouring the interests of the bank which they are vested in.

 Most independent judiciaries in democratic countries are set up in this way.
 The judges are typically guaranteed their salaries and cannot be removed from their position unless of course they are convicted of a crime.

 I won’t comment on how certain regulatory bodies are set up.
 Whether they meet the standards I’ve espoused in this episode or not.
 I am not familiar enough with how they are internally managed so I’m not comfortable with commenting on them by name.
-This article is not intended to be an attack on any particular person or organization.
+This article is not intended to be an attack on any particular person or organisation.

 However, the next time a company claims that their product is Islamic because they have a Sharia board that approved it, ask them: have any of the scholars on this board received compensation in return for evaluating your product?
-If the answer is yes, then I would take the opinion with a generous portion of salt.
+If the answer is yes, then I would take the opinion with a generous pinch of salt.